-The financial plan includes the College investing £500k each year in the College estate.
+The financial plan includes the College investing £500k each year in addition to any capital grants, in the College estate.

-The College has an allocation of 1,150 learners and at the time of writing has enrolled 1,210.
+The College has an allocation of 1,180 learners and at the time of writing has enrolled 1,198.

 Apprenticeships